A podcast series featuring staff and students from the Science Communication Unit (SCU).

 In the fourth episode of Science Chatters, we return with an exploration of research coming out of UWE Bristol looking at how gaming and social media can affect our wellbeing, perhaps even in a positive way, before stepping outside to discover research which shows just how important the natural world is to us all.

 Episode 3: Unconventional Robots

-In the third episode of the Science Chatters podcast we explore Unconventional Computing and how robotics can be used in cancer treatments.
-MSc student Gemma Kerr reports from the Unconventional Computing Lab at UWE Bristol, where she talks to Dr Richard Mayne about some of the fascinating work being done on campus.
-Dr Emma Weitkamp, one of the hosts of Science Chatters tells us about the ethics of Artificial Intelligence report she worked on, with others, for the European Parliament.
-Chloe Raikes, also studying the MSc in Science Communication speaks to PhD student Athanasios Martsopoulos about how robots can be used in cancer treatments and care.
+In the third episode of the Science Chatters podcast, we explore Unconventional Computing and how robotics can be used in cancer treatments.
+MSc student, Gemma Kerr, reports from the Unconventional Computing Lab at UWE Bristol, where she talks to Dr Richard Mayne about some of the fascinating work being done on campus.
+Dr Emma Weitkamp, one of the hosts of Science Chatters, tells us about the ethics of Artificial Intelligence report she worked on, with others, for the European Parliament.
+Chloe Raikes, also studying the MSc in Science Communication, speaks to PhD student, Athanasios Martsopoulos, about how robots can be used in cancer treatments and care.
 It’s unconventional and robotic.
-It's Science Chatters episode 3.

 Episode 2: Poo and Wee

 In the second episode of the Science Chatters podcast, we explore how poo and wee can be used by science.
 MSc student, Jessica Howard, interviews Angeliki Savvantoglou about her PhD research into the bears of Greece… through the flies that interact with that thing that bears do in the woods.
 Chloe Russell, also studying the MSc in Science Communication, speaks to Dr Iwona Gadja about the urine-tricity project, gaining electricity from urine.
 We really should have called this episode Electricity and Bears!